Get

 Caring for dogs changes as dogs age and enter into older adulthood.
 You’ll notice your dog slowing down, and many dogs start to require extra assistance with daily living.
 A common issue that many dog owners face is their dogs having difficulty maintaining their grip and slipping around the house.

 Some of the most common reasons for slipping are weaker muscles, joint pain, long toenails and dry or worn-down paw pads.
 Slipping can put older dogs at risk of dangerous falls and injuries, so it’s important to help your dog right away if you notice them having difficulty keeping on their feet.
-The best thing to do is consult your veterinarian to see how you can help your dog adjust to this issue.
+The best thing to do is consult a veterinarian to see how you can help your dog adjust to this issue.
 Here are some ways you can help prevent your older dog from slipping and getting injured.

 The 10 Tips to Help Your Senior Dog That’s Slipping on the Floor